WeatherLab/fsodoc/source/concepts/http.rst

 Working With HTTP Requests
 ##########################

-In order to get the most out of CodeIgniter, you need to have a basic understanding of how HTTP requests and responses work.
+In order to get the most out of FSO, you need to have a basic understanding of how HTTP requests and responses work.
 Since this is what you work with while developing web applications, understanding the concepts behind HTTP is a **must** for all developers that want to be successful.

 The first part of this chapter gives an overview.
-After the concepts are out of the way, we will discuss how to work with the requests and responses within CodeIgniter.
+After the concepts are out of the way, we will discuss how to work with the requests and responses within FSO.

 What is HTTP?
 =============